 and welcome to our German Word of the Day.
 This time we’ll take a look at the meaning of

-Klappen is what experts call what must be one of the least English looking English words: onomatopoeia… an attempt to capture a sound in speech.
-The inspiration of klappen, which is of course related to English clap, is the sound of two swans gracefully swimming by… or in other words: two objects hitting each other.
+They’re what experts call an onomatopoeia, an attempt to capture a sound in speech.
+And the sound klappen and clap are trying to capture is the sounds of two swans gracefully swimming by.
+Or in completely other words: two objects hitting each other.

 - I clap my hands.